 What are the types of schedule changes?

-There are different reasons an employee may need to change his or her schedule, which can be for any of the following schedule changes.
+There are different reasons an employee may need to change their schedule, which can be for any of the following schedule changes.

-When working remotely, you can request a schedule change at the office so that the employee can work from home, as long as the number of working hours is respected.
+When working remotely, you can request a schedule change at the office so that you can work from home, as long as the number of working hours is respected.

 Flextime means the employee can work in an office or at home at any time without strictly needing to comply with the agreed schedule.
-The employee is the one who decides when to sit down to work; thus, he/she will be able to accommodate his/her time according to his/her schedule.
+The employee is the one who decides when to sit down to work; thus, they will be able to accommodate their time according to their schedule.

-Conversely, he/she may also request to work more hours to have a day off.
+Conversely, they may also request to work more hours to have a day off.
 For example, work from Monday to Thursday from 9:00 am to 5:00 pm.

 What should a schedule change letter contain?